MediaComem/comem-archioweb/README.md

 * You must avoid excessive code duplication (e.g. using Express middleware).
 * Your API must have basic validations on user input (e.g. using Mongoose validations).
 * Your API must validate the existence of linked resources (e.g. when creating an item linked to a user).

+**Bonus**

+Doing more than is required **MAY** earn you some bonus points in the evaluation.
+Here are some examples:

+* Implement authorization, i.e. deny some users the right to perform specific operations even when they are authenticated.

+  For example: event when authenticated, user A may not be able to edit resource 1, because it was created by user B, and only the creator can modify it.
+* Implement "full" (close to 100%) test coverage with automated tests.